ChrisThompsonDev/Animal-Crossing-Artwork-Puller/README.md

 Cocktail Recipe Search
-This app allows for a user to type in a cocktail name and see how to make it.
+This app allows for a user to type in a piece of art in Animal Crossing New Horizons and display details and a picture

-Description
-It also allows for generic searches and scrolling through a carousel of similar drinks.

-Getting Started
-Simply Type in a drink!
-Try typing in "margarita" and using the arrows to see various Margarita recipes.

 Authors